-As future service contributions are paid in respect of benefits built up in the future, the Primary rate should take account of the market conditions applying at future dates, not just the date of the valuation.
+As future service contributions are paid in respect of benefits built up in the future, the Primary rate should take account of the market conditions applying the service service contributions are paid in respect of benefits built up in the future, the Primary rate should take account of the market conditions applying the service service contributions are paid in respect of benefits built up in the future, the Primary rate should take account of the market conditions applying the service s valuation.
 In addition, the associated benefits being built up are paid out over a longer time horizon than benefits already accrued; thus it is justifiable to use a slightly higher expected return from the investment strategy.